Vi fløy til Malaga.

 fifth largest economy of Africa.

-Green and red are traditional colors of Islam, which is
+nations.
+Green and red are traditional colors of Islam, and the red

 Bilde fra: https://no.wikipedia.org/wiki/Marokkos_flagg